 - 2-3 tablespoons yellow decorating sugar

-Preheat oven to 350 degrees F. Line a 9” x 9” pan with foil extending over the edges.
-Spray the foil with non-stick spray.
+- Heat oven to 350 degrees F. Line a 9” x 9” size pan with foil extending over the edges.
+Spray the foil with cooking spray.

-Place vegetable shortening in large microwave safe bowl and microwave about 1 minute until melted.
+- Place vegetable shortening in a large mixing bowl and microwave about 1 minute until melted.

-Spread the batter evenly into pan then sprinkle with yellow sugar.
+- Spread the batter evenly into the prepared pan then sprinkle the top of the bars with yellow sugar.
 With fingertips, press the sugar gently to make sure it sticks to the batter.

-Bake for 25-35 minutes until golden brown and toothpick inserted in center comes out clean.
+- Bake for 25-35 minutes until golden brown and a toothpick inserted in center comes out clean.

-Store at room temperature in an airtight container or ziplock bag for 2** weeks.
+- Store cooled blondies at room temperature in an airtight container or ziplock bag for 2** weeks.
 For longer storage, I recommend not cutting into individual bars, but wrapping the entire square.